- Off road parking

 Two bedrooms: 1 x double with en-suite bath, shower over, basin and WC, 1 x family room with 1 double and 1 single with en-suite shower, basin and WC.
 Kitchen.
 Sitting room with dining area and woodburning stove.

 Oil central heating with woodburning stove.
 Electric oven and hob, microwave, fridge/freezer, washer/dryer, dishwasher, TV with FreeSat, DVD, iPod dock, WiFi.
 Fuel, power and starter pack for stove inc. in rent.
 Bed linen and towels inc. in rent.
 Ample off road parking with additional roadside parking.
-Enclosed, front lawned garden.
+Rear shared lawned garden and enclosed, front lawned garden.
 Two well-behaved dogs welcome.
 Sorry, no smoking.
 Shop 5 miles, pub 2 miles.
 Note: Steep stone stairs and low beams inside property, care to be taken and may not be suitable for children or those with limited mobility.

 - Last minute